 Who are the competitors of Alibaba Group?
 See Retail Sector for other companies.

-Adbrands Account Assignments is a database tracking account management for the world's leading brands and companies.
-In other words, which advertising agency handles which accounts in which countries.
-Fully searchable by brand, brandowner company or advertising agency, the database now contains more than 15,000 worldwide account assignments for over 4,000 leading brands.
+Adbrands Account Assignments track account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

 All rights reserved © Mind Advertising Ltd 1998-2020